St Bernard's Catholic Grammar School: Merger plans

-In October 2008 the schools confirmed that the Diocese of Northampton had approached the Department for Children, Schools and Families with a proposal to merge St. Bernard's Catholic Grammar School with St. Joseph's Catholic High School to form an all-ability Catholic Academy on the St Bernard's site.

-The proposal is supported by Slough Borough Council and the governing bodies of the two schools.
-The plan would result in the first closure of a grammar school since 1997.
-In March 2009 the DCSF responded with a Statement of Intent letter, inviting the Council to develop concrete plans (an Expression of Interest document), with a planned opening date of September 2011.
+In October 2008 the schools confirmed that the Diocese of Northampton had approached the Department for Children, Schools and Families (DCSF) with a proposal to merge St. Bernard's Catholic Grammar School with St Joseph's Catholic High School to form an all-ability Catholic Academy on the St Bernard's site.
+The proposal was supported by Slough Borough Council and the governing bodies of the two schools.
+If approved, it would result in the first closure of a grammar school since 1997.
+In March 2009 the DCSF invited the council to develop concrete plans, with an intended opening date of September 2011.

-A group of concerned parents calling themselves "Faith and Choice Together (FaCT)" had created a web site (Save St Bernard's) to highlight the opposition to the plan, and put forward three candidates who were elected as parent governors.
+A group of concerned parents calling themselves "Faith and Choice Together (FaCT)" created a web site (Save St Bernard's) to highlight opposition to the plan, and put forward three candidates who were elected as parent governors.
 They collected more than 1000 signatures on a petition.
-The parent's campaign was supported by the National Grammar Schools Association.
-In 2010 it was announced that the plans to merge the two schools had been abandoned.
-This was partially down to the large number of people, be it staff, students or parents who were opposed to the plans.
+The parents' campaign was supported by the National Grammar Schools Association.
+In 2010 it was announced that the plans to merge the two schools had been abandoned, partly due to the opposition.

 Claire Gill

-On 28 June 2006 Claire Gill, a student at St Bernards hanged herself in a school cubicle after writing a suicide note.
+On 28 June 2006 Claire Gill, a student at St Bernard's, hanged herself in a school cubicle after writing a suicide note.
 Police said bullying was not involved and did not treat the death as suspicious.

 Traditions

 Guardian Angels

 The most known tradition of the school is Guardian Angels.
-On this day, the males exchange ties with the females and a majority of the day are special events.
-Some of these events include: football matches between staff and students, netball match between staff and students and the most notable: the plays (now hour long videos in the wake of COVID-19) by the Sixth Form.
-The day is entirely planned by students -to give thanks for all their hard work- and staff are provided free food and other services.
+On this day, the male and female students exchange ties and there are various special events, including staff-student football and netball matches and plays or videos made by the Sixth Form.
+The day is entirely planned by students.

 Forms

-There are about 1000 pupils, with five form groups in each year group; A, B, R, S and W (W being introduced towards the end of 2019 to support the growing number of students).
-The letters correspond to the founder of the house (e.g. Citeaux, founded by Robert XXX, becomes R, and you get 7R, 8R, 9R etc.)
+There are about 1000 pupils, with five form groups in each year group: A, B, R, S and W. The letters correspond to the founder of the house (e.g. Citeaux, founded by Robert XXX, becomes R, and forms are titled 7R, 8R, 9R and so on).

-Years 12 and 13 are organised into roughly six forms apiece, though this can vary from year to year.
+Years 12 and 13 are organised into roughly six form groups each, though this can vary from year to year.
 Each form is named after the various monastic houses of the founding Bernadine Sisters.
 For example, 12Br and 13Br are dedicated to the Brownshill Monastery in Stroud, Gloucestershire; 12Mi and 13Mi are dedicated to the Mikkabi Monastery in Inasa District, Shizuoka Prefecture, Japan.